Support for employers

 Here is the support available for employers:

-Government resources - to find training and employment schemes
+Government resources - find training and employment schemes

 These schemes can help you with staff recruitment and skills development.
 Some are free, but there may be other costs incurred for training, wages, or travel for example.